My Week With Marilyn | 2011

 It’s clearly a sterling job by the Location manager as Monroe and Miller stay at Parkside House, Wick Lane, Egham, in Surrey – which is again the real deal.
 Just to the west of Staines, this is where the couple stayed during there time in England but is, again, a private house.

 Clark takes wardrobe girl Lucy (Emma Watson) to south London on a date at the Rivoli Ballroom, 350 Brockley Road, Crofton Park, SE4.
-Built originally as a cinema in 1915, the red-and-gilt venue claims to be the only remaining 1950s ballroom in the UK, and has inevitably graced countless music promos and TV ads, as well as being seen on the big screen in 1999 romcom This Year’s Love and as an ‘East Berlin’ bar in Tony Scott’s Spy Game, with Brad Pitt and Robert Redford.
+Built originally as a cinema in 1915, the red-and-gilt venue claims to be the only remaining 1950s ballroom in the UK, and has inevitably graced countless music promos and TV ads, as well as being seen on the big screen as a nightclub in Brian Helgeland's Legend, with Tom Hardy as both Ron and Reggie Kray, a 40s dancehall in Avengers: Age Of Ultron, as well as the excellent (if little seen) romcom This Year’s Love and in David A Stewart’s turkey Honest.
+Its bar became the ‘East Berlin’ club where Brad Pitt stops off in Tony Scott’s Spy Game..

 Marilyn attempts to go shopping at posh jeweller Asprey, 165-169 New Bond Street, in the West End, but is soon terrifyingly mobbed by fans.
 Back in the 60s, this is where Ringo Starr tries unsuccessfully to get the sacrificial ring removed in the Beatles’ second feature, Help!.
 More recently, Jonathan Rhys Meyers shops for luxury trinkets here in Woody Allen’s Match Point.